 Highly engraved John Wayne

-Commemorative Stagecoach S.A.A. .45 with wood display box
+Commemorative Stagecoach S.A.A. .45 with wood hanging display board

 and superbly engraved, looks stunning!!

 Original box, authenticity certificate, wood hanging display board with plaque.

 signature on back-strap and famous D from Red River ( John Wayne - Cattle

 "Stagecoach" is a film in which two great careers were renewed.
 Although he had